CIMR-Algos/SeaIceThickness_ATBD/book/definitions.md

 Total Electron Content
     The Total Electron Content is the total number of electrons per unit volume in the path between the satellite and the Earth.
 It is usually expressed in electrons per square meter.
 Higher TEC values lead to higher rotation of the polarization plane of the microwave radiation.

+DEVALGO
+    {term}`CIMR` DEVALGO is an ESA project to develop Level-2 algorithms for the CIMR satellite.
 ```